chestercodes/chester.codes/content/posts/027-2019-12-26-automating-dotnet-versioning-process/post.md

 c3c552a (tag: v1.0.0) Changes for v1.0.0                    # c3c552a = v1.0.0
 ```

-In this example we can see the version v1.0.0 is tagged at the commit `c3c552a`.
+In this example we can see the version `v1.0.0` is tagged at the commit `c3c552a`.
 If it was decided to introduce a new version at the commit `c61a4b3` it would create version `v1.0.1` as the commits between the two are prefixed with `fix` and `chore` and this introduces a `Patch` level change.
 If the new version was made at `88732bd` then the commit history between `c3c552a -> 88732bd` includes `feat` which calls for a `Minor` change and produces `v1.1.0`.
 If the version were to be introduced at `c00e854` the version would include a `Major` change commit and therefore be `v2.0.0`

 ## Automated workflow.

 Behavioural changes can be described in commit messages using conventional commits and API (syntactic) changes can be derived with the `synver` tool.
-Combining these methods we can automate nuget library versioning.
+Combining these methods we can automate nuget package library versioning.

 We need to store the last published library version and public API to be able to determine the next version number.